QR1.6.3 A Paradigm Shift

 One experiment after another is returning null results: No new particles, no new dimensions, no new symmetries.”
 (Hossenfelder, 2018).

-The paradigm shift proposed here is to base physics on quantum waves not matter particles, just as quantum theory does.
-This change is costly, but disruptive innovations are often the price of progress (Sandström, 2010).
-This change would add meaning to the equations of physics, to give it a semantic heart, as Schrödinger’s equation stays the same but now describes what exists, not what doesn’t.
+The paradigm shift proposed is to base physics on waves not particles, as quantum theory does.
+This change is costly but disruptive innovations can be the price of progress (Sandström, 2010).
+Adding meaning to the equations of physics would give it a semantic heart not kill it.
+For example, Schrödinger’s equation would stay the same but now describe what exists, not what doesn’t.
 Just as giving up geocentrism gave new directions in astronomy, giving up materialism offers new directions in physics, such as a focus on light not matter (4.5.9).
 Changing Wheeler’s It from Bit into It from Qubit is the paradigm shift that physics needs, but it challenges the belief that we already have all the answers.

 Next